hasura/graphql-engine/manual/tutorial/index.rst

 - what Hasura projects and clusters are,
 - how to use the Hasura APIs to avoid writing backend code
-- how to deploy your own services on a Hasura cluster
+- how to deploy your own microservices on a Hasura cluster

 This tutorial is split across the following sections: